Try out maths or physics teaching

-You will also be allocated a Subject Teacher from your host secondary school who will guide and support you in the day-to-day schedule of your internship and individualised programme of activities.
+You will also be allocated a Subject Teacher from your host school who will guide and support you in the day-to-day schedule of your internship and an individual programme of activities.

-Should you wish to pursue a career in teaching, you will be provided with advice on applying for an Initial Teacher Training programme.
+If you wish to pursue a career in teaching, we will provide advice on applying for an Initial Teacher Training programme.

 "I’m the point of contact for interns based at The Hastings Academy and The St Leonards Academy.
-To ensure you get the most out of your time with us, I’ll meet you when you start to discuss how we can tailor the programme to suit you.
-It’s a fast-paced programme that will challenge you, but we’ll be there to support you throughout.
-You’ll have the support of a mentor in school and you’ll also be visited by a colleague from the University of Brighton’s School of Education.
+The internship is fast-paced and challenging, but I'm here to support you throughout.
 You’ll finish with a really good understanding of what it is like to train to be a teacher."

 Paul Degg, Assistant Principal, The Hastings Academy